COIL Conference Aims to Expand Students’ Horizons and Employment Prospects

-At the end of the month, academics and educators will gather at DePaul Univeristy for a conference with a very specific topic.
+At the end of the month, academics and educators will gather at DePaul University for a conference with a very specific topic.

 “Global Learning Conference: Transcending Boundaries through COIL” seeks to employ collaborative online international learning (COIL) to help students more easily connect with their peers in foreign countries.